Sugunstar/my-first-api-project/README.md

 6. **This is your Routing meathods syntax**:
       Flask Route Listing: First, let’s assume the routes in your my_project.py file.
-      - GET /tasks - Retrieve all tasks
+      - GET /tasks - Retrieve all tasks      (to be more exact :http://127.0.0.1:5000/tasks)
-      - POST /tasks - Add a new task
+      - POST /tasks - Add a new task      (to be more exact :http://127.0.0.1:5000/tasks) and also add json text as mentioned above
-      - PUT /tasks/<task_name> - Update a task
+      - PUT /tasks/<task_name> - Update a task      (to be more exact :http://127.0.0.1:5000/tasks/<task_name>) and also add json text as mentioned above
-      - DELETE /tasks/<task_name> - Delete a task
+      - DELETE /tasks/<task_name> - Delete a task      (to be more exact :http://127.0.0.1:5000/tasks/<task_name>)